 SHE, fallen at the side of the altar burning, her head bowed, both hands conceal her face, feathers fly, green lights are strong.
 Altar burning, WHITE BIRD laughs from the Dome.
 She Who is Clara....... suddelly looks like an owl and lifts her bowed head, stares into space and speaks: “Ow... oww” (Owl Answers, P. 42)

 The play ends with this image of Clara.
 Rosemary Curb (1992; p.
 145) describes the burning bed as Clara’s “funeral pyre”.
 Curb also finds that the prompting sexuality in the play reminds us of “Leda’s rape by Zeus in the form of a swan” (p.
 145).
-Clara was seized, suggestively, in an assault and painful rape which “initiates her into the dark, carnal, nonhuman world of owldom” (p.
+Clara is seized, suggestively, in an assault and painful rape which “initiates her into the dark, carnal, nonhuman world of owldom” (p.
 145).
 Savas Patsalidis (2015; p.
 14) points out that The Owl Answers is about “construction and deconstruction” of a Black female who is trapped between her many identities which “establish the economic and ideological code of the play”.
 This helped Kennedy to scheme a heterotypic “space in terms of what is real” in the play.

 In some cultures, the owl represents wisdom, and in some other cultures, it is a symbol of death.
 In the play, it seems that Kennedy uses both meanings.
 Moreover, Kennedy blends these meanings within the language of the play; “ow, hoo, who?” in order to leave the interpretation of “owl” open to audience.
 (Walseth 2016; P.16).
 In his discussion about the significance of “owl” in the play, Paul Adolphsen (2016; p.
 67) argues that in contrast to the caged bird in the play, the owl may refer to freedom.
 Therefore, when Clara metamorphoses into an owl by the end of the play, she embodies the in-between-ness of the bastard identity she has been desperately trying to escape throughout the play.
 Finally, Clara espoused a new kind of “sanity”.
 Although Clara’s final transformation is “ambiguous”, there is one certain thing in it that is linked with her future happiness.
 “Kennedy's play shows both what happens when an individual wears the mask, and the tough, revolutionary possibility that ignites when it is taken off” (Adolphsen 2016; p.
 68)